Hackers use many different tactics to steal your personal information. Before you know it, your bank accounts can be empty and your credit ruined.

 Use a strong password or passcode on each of your devices and choose strong passwords for every website you use.
 Never use the same password for more than one website and use two-factor authentication whenever possible.
 Keep your passwords in a password manager to store them securely.

 Secure your network.
 Use all of the security features available when setting up your wireless router.
 Take the time to set it up properly and use a strong password to log into the router.
-See my previous article here on how to secure your network.
+We have a guide on how to secure your home Wi-Fi network.

 Never access personal or private information when connected to a public network.
 Whether it’s public Wi-Fi, a computer at your local library or another location that has an ethernet connection, never access personal information.